Interpretable Anomaly Detection with DIFFI: Depth-based Isolation Forest Feature Importance: Introduction

 DIFFI is a \textit{post-hoc method}: we decided to preserve the performance of an established and effective AD algorithm and focus on providing global and local feature importance measures computed a posteriori.
 The design of an intrinsically interpretable model would have required to sacrifice some predictive power in light of the trade-off between accuracy and interpretability \cite{molnar2019interpretable}.

-The introduction of a local variant of the original algorithm for the interpretation of individual predictions serves a two-fold objective: on one hand it enables the interpretation of single data points in online settings, when the model has already been deployed; on the other hand it helps in enhancing trust as the user can check not only whether the model tends to make mistakes on those kinds of inputs where humans also make mistakes \cite{lipton2018mythos}, but also whether the misclassified inputs are being misinterpreted in the same way a human would.
+The introduction of a local variant of the original algorithm for the interpretation of individual predictions serves a two-fold objective: i) it enables the interpretation of single data points in online settings, when the model has already been deployed, and ii) it helps in enhancing trust as the user can check not only whether the model tends to make mistakes on those kinds of inputs where humans also make mistakes \cite{lipton2018mythos}, but also whether the misclassified inputs are being misinterpreted in the same way a human would.

-Finally, it should be noted that by providing both a global and a local interpretability method we can guarantee maximum flexibility: based on the required granularity or the amount of time that can be invested in the analysis of the results, the user has the possibility to choose the solution better suited to the specific scenario in which he operates.
+Finally, it should be noted that by providing both a global and a local interpretability method we can guarantee maximum flexibility: based on the required granularity or the amount of time that can be invested in the analysis of the results, the user has the possibility to choose the solution better suited to the specific scenario in which she operates.